team-shahu/shahu-docker-provision/README.md

 sudo docker compose --profile proxy up -d --build
 ```
 *If you are using Cloudflare Tunnel to publish your service, you need to run `sudo docker compose --profile proxy --profile tunnel up -d --build`
-*If you want to use WARP proxy for enhanced connectivity, you need to run `sudo docker compose --profile proxy --profile warp-proxy up -d --build`

 > [!NOTE]
-> Although the `--profile` option is included only for the first boot, Caddy Proxy (as well as Cloudflare Tunnel and WARP proxy) does not need to be recreated for updates or other tasks, so it can be run without the `--profile` option with `sudo docker compose up -d --build` without the `--profile` option.
+> Although the `--profile` option is included only for the first boot, Caddy Proxy (as well as Cloudflare Tunnel) does not need to be recreated for updates or other tasks, so it can be run without the `--profile` option with `sudo docker compose up -d --build` without the `--profile` option.

 With these steps, the construction of the Misskey server is complete.
 By default, inbound traffic is handled through the Caddy Proxy, so it is necessary to establish communication to the appropriate ports.